Lingyin Temple: Jigong Dian

-Dharma Hall
+Fatang

-The Dharma Hall is located behind the Hall of Bhaisajyaguru and is the main place where the Buddhist sutras are expounded by the resident monastics.
+The Fatang, or Dharma Hall, is located behind the Yaoshi Dian and is the main place where the Buddhist sutras are expounded by the resident monastics.
 The present Dharma Hall building was constructed by a monk from the temple named Xuanli in 1446.

 Cultural Relics Exhibition Hall

 The Cultural Relics Exhibition Hall lies on the basement floor of the Dharma Hall and displays the collection of Buddhist cultural relics maintained by the temple.

 The hall covers a total area of 638 square meters and is installed with waterproof, fireproof, damp-proof, electronic surveillance and air-conditioning systems.
 It houses an exhibition of over 40 showcases with collections of cultural relics that have been treasured by the temple for many years.
 These cultural relics are categorized by the temple into four categories: first, Buddhist ritual implements used by successive abbots of Lingyin Temple, such as horsetail whisks and ruyi scepters; second, common antiques such as porcelain vases from the Southern Song Dynasty; third, Buddhist antiques such as sutras written by Tang dynasty Chinese Buddhists and unearthed Buddhist statues; fourth, ancient paintings and calligraphy, such as calligraphy scrolls in seal characters by Wu Changshuo, fan paintings by Ren Bonian and couplets by Sha Menghai.